alephgamma/RHCA-study-notes/4_EX380_study_notes.md

 ## 5. Ansible and OpenShift

 ### Task
-Use ansible with OpenShift modules to deploy application and verify webpages are available
+Use ansible with OpenShift modules to deploy an application and verify webpages are available

 ### Requirements
 * Playbook finishes